Creating demo orgs in SFDX for ISVs is a common practice to showcase the capabilities of an application or package built on the Salesforce platform.

 Look at how you can visually utilize SFDX Git development with Hutte.

-Using the "New scratch org" button, multiple users can create their own scratch orgs, which the team can then access collectively.
+Using the "New scratch org" button, multiple users can create their own scratch orgs, which the team can access collectively.

 Without Hutte, relying solely on CLI can be challenging.
 With Hutte, you can easily:

-Once integrated with Hutte, developers can load the data on the scratch orgs dashboard, rather than manually telling the team that they have provisioned an environment.
+Once integrated with Hutte, developers can load the data on the scratch orgs dashboard rather than manually telling the team that they have provisioned an environment.

-The team can find the branch by clicking "New scratch orgs," create a scratch org from that branch, and view it in their list of scratch orgs.
+The team can find the branch by clicking "New scratch orgs," create a scratch org from that branch and view it in their list of scratch orgs.

 You won't need to run the code locally or worry about it blocking your machine, as it will run asynchronously on Hutte's infrastructure.
 When your scratch org is ready, you can log in and test it without affecting other users' data.